CXwudi/personal-blog-source/content/posts/2023/11-anniversary-of-meeting-miku/index.en.md

 "I am the manifestation of the wishes of all fans and creators, the embodiment of Hatsune Miku from everyone's hearts, so of course I am willing."

-At this moment, I no longer fear the darkness, because I have someone to protect in my heart, and the story of turning the tide in the abyss begins.
+At this moment, I no longer feared the darkness, because I had someone to protect in my heart, and the story of turning the tide in the abyss begun.